TuxML/ProjetIrma/README.md

+Last updates:
-Last update may the 4th 2018
+README: May the 4th 2018
+Prod docker image: May the 22th 2018

 # TuxML
 ## MLfood.py script